SpardaMarco/Tactigon/README.md

 ```
 *logic.pl*

 If the chosen piece can't move to the destination tile in a single step, the depth-first search algorithm will move to an adjacent tile of the current piece and call itself recursively, decreasing the number of steps left to take by 1.
 This process will continue until the maximum number of spaces that the piece can move is reached (when N is equal to 0) and all possible moves are checked, in depth.
-Whitin the recursive calls, if there are still moves left to take, the algorithm will check if the destination tile is adjacent to the current tile and if it is empty or occupied by an opposing piece.
+Within the recursive calls, if there are still moves left to take, the algorithm will check if the destination tile is adjacent to the current tile and if it is empty or occupied by an opposing piece.
 If the destination tile is empty, the move is valid.
 If the destination tile is occupied by an opposing piece and the combat is possible the move is valid.
 If there are no more moves left to take, the move is invalid.
 As, by default, pieces can't jump other pieces, the algorithm will only make the recursive call if the chosen adjacent tile is empty:
 ```prolog
 valid_move_dfs([Board, Player], N, Piece, DX-DY, CX-CY) :-
     N > 0,